 - “When I go to their office, I can tell they don’t want to talk to me.
 I guess I must bother them.
 I wish I could go back in time.”

 At Atlantic Coast Physical Medicine, we define success in terms of function.
-We want you to not only feel better, but to DO better.
+We want you to not only feel better but to DO better.
 A 2011 study of 1450 state workers in Ohio found that of the men and women on disability that had back surgery, 74% had not returned to work after two years.
 This statistic supports what we’ve seen with our own patients here at our office.
-In many cases, back surgery alone does not tend to have good long term results.
+In many cases, back surgery alone does not tend to have good longterm results.
 Just because you’ve had surgery doesn’t mean there’s nothing more that can be done.

 Simply put, the main purpose of spinal surgery is to relieve a compressed nerve and to stabilize the joint.
 When it comes to back pain, our goals are the same – but our approach is non-surgical.
-We can further stabilize your back and help lessen the pressure on compressed nerves in a way that aids and supports your surgery, and does so SAFELY.
+We can further stabilize your back and help lessen the pressure on compressed nerves in a way that aids and supports your surgery and does so SAFELY.
 In 11 years of practice we have never injured, complicated, or interfered with a post-surgical patient (or any other patient for that matter).

 One statement we hear from time to time is “My doctor/surgeon said not to let a chiropractor touch me”.
 First, our chiropractors hold themselves to the same safety standards or higher than MD’s do.
 We use digital x-ray diagnostics, and if there’s any question at all about safety, we always err on the side of caution.
 Even though our approach to treatment is different, this is not an “us versus them” situation.
 It’s an “us PLUS them” situation, and we work frequently with patients referred to us by many of the area’s top surgeons and physicians.
 If your doctor has concerns or questions, we welcome the opportunity to speak with them.

 The most important thing to keep in mind is that our treatment approach for failed back surgery focuses primarily on rehabilitating the postural/support muscles.
 Our method is very gentle and we’re very careful not to cause you pain.
 As your muscles gain strength and balance, your pain will decrease.
-Even better, you’ll start to see a return in how well your body performs in daily activities.
+Even better, you’ll start to see a return on how well your body performs in daily activities.